How to start (and build) an emergency fund

 It’s a situation that many of us fear.
 Events such as job loss, medical emergencies and car repairs and more can happen to anyone, without warning or time to prepare.
 But there’s one hack that can give you some peace of mind in advance of these events: An emergency fund.

 An emergency fund isn’t just about money — it’s about not having to worry constantly about possible setbacks, knowing you have a safety net to catch you if you stumble.
-Yet, according to Bankrate’s most recent emergency fund report, only 44 percent of Americans could afford to cover an expense of $1,000 or more from their savings.
+Yet, according to Bankrate’s 2024 Annual Emergency Savings Report, only 44 percent of Americans could afford to cover an expense of $1,000 or more from their savings.

-If you find yourself uncomfortable with your emergency savings or lacking an emergency fund altogether, here’s how you can build one and stave off financial worries.
+If you find yourself uncomfortable with your emergency savings or lacking an emergency fund altogether, here’s how to start an emergency fund to stave off financial worries.

 What is an emergency fund?